PhilipDaniels/rmule/README.md

     [ ] Created a pooled connection type which can be used as a param so that a connection can be passed in, but generated if None is passed - enables connection reuse.

+[ ] Say how many servers from each address
+[ ] Place a timeout on server downloads.
 [ ] Signal handling
 [ ] Connect to server
 [ ] Run a search